scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - `SegmentType`: Specifies the type of the path segment to be registered.
 Currently, only the following type is used:
   - `SEGMENT_TYPE_DOWN`: Specifies a down-segment.
 - `map<int32, Segments> segments`: Represents a separate list of segments for each path segment type.
 The key is the integer representation of the corresponding `SegmentType`.
+- `SegmentRegistrationResponse`: an empty message returned as an acknowledgement upon success.

 # Path Lookup {#lookup}